romankh3/image-comparison/README.md

 * No third party libraries or borrowed code are in usage.

 ## Getting Started
-To run project write:
+To run project open `Terminal` and write:
 ```
 $ git clone https://github.com/romankh3/image-comparison
 $ cd image-comparison
-$ ./gradlew run
-Or run executable file:
 $ ./run.sh
 ```